laurentperrinet/laurentperrinet.github.io/content/slides/2023-01-23_game-theory-and-the-brain.md

 - what is noise? it exists at quantum level, but if I were to ask you to draw random points how would it look like?
 - Aleatoric comes from alea, the Latin word for “dice.”
 Aleatoric uncertainty is the uncertainty introduced by the randomness of an event.
 For example, the result of flipping a coin is an aleatoric event.
 - In your opinion, which of the two is the most random pattern?
+- from your responses ...
+- the answer is that ...

 {{< /speaker_note >}}